-Okay, so you have a thesis to write - your last hurdle on your way to obtaining your degree.
+Okay, so you have a dissertation to write - your last hurdle on your way to obtaining your degree.
 You know to start playing around with topics, researching early in order to give yourself enough time to sift through tomes of information in order to find what you’re looking for, and you know that it’s going to be challenging.
 But then of course there are those elusive strategies, or minor tips to follow that can really go a long way when it comes to crafting the perfect thesis.

 Before you can put pen to paper, or rather fingers to keypad, you have to understand that you can’t just write any place you come by.
 Everyone has different methods when it come to what suits them best and they hold their own key to productivity, but this tip can really apply all across the board no matter what type of student you are.
 Not many people think of environment when they take on this project.
 It’s very important to find a space where you are comfortable and won’t get easily distracted.
 This will allow you to train your mind so that every time you see your workspace your brain shifts into writing mode.
 Oftentimes it’s better to work in an uncluttered space – a visually sparse space will feel more liberating and prevent you from getting mentally cluttered as well.
 If you must switch physical environments or if you feel like a change of pace when it comes to where you’re writing try not to rotate it too much.
 Consistency is a very good habit to get into.